 The province of Esfahan is the main tourist destination of Iran for different good reasons.
-Its abundance of tree-lined boulevards, Persian gardens, and important Islamic artistic buildings like mosques, palaces, Bazaars, and Caravanserais give it a visual appeal unmatched by any other Iranian city and the many artisans who work there strengthen its reputation as a living museum of traditional culture.
-Walking through the historic bazaar, the scenic bridges, and the Unesco World Heritage site will surely be one of the highlights of your holiday.
-This diversity of unique historical sites is not limited to Isfahan's city but also you can find more other ones in cities around the capital of Isfahan Province.
+Its abundance of tree-lined boulevards, Persian gardens, and important Islamic artistic buildings like mosques, palaces, bazaars, and Caravanserais give it a visual appeal unmatched by any other Iranian city and the many artisans who work there strengthen its reputation as a living museum of traditional culture.
+Walking throughout the historic bazaar, the scenic bridges, and the Unesco World Heritage site will surely be one of the highlights of your holiday.
+This diversity of unique historical sites is not limited to Isfahan's city but also you can find other ones in cities around the capital of Isfahan Province.

 Maranjab Caravansary has been built during the Safavid Period, in Aran 70 km east of Kashan near Salt Lake.
 A Qanat (aka Kariz) flowing near the inn in the salty desert supplies potable water.
-Maranjab is also known for the fascinating sand dunes and Astro-tourism.
+Maranjab is also known for its fascinating sand dunes and Astro-tourism.
 Nooshabad underground city, a real interesting tourist-attracting site, is said to be built before Islam.
 Two sites in this town have been prepared for excavations by archaeologists.
 Nooshabad was used as a shelter during enemy invasions and the Qanat water flowed to gardens and homes.

 The Congregation (Jame') Mosque in Ardestan was built by Seljuks.
 It is equipped with a Shabestan, a brick dome, and four Evans.
 A tablet in Kufi and

 Chadegan is cooled by a dam constructed on the Zayandehrud River.
 Vacationers sail in the reservoir behind the dam and or fish during the sporting season.